Xilinx/video-sdk/docs/examples/ffmpeg/tutorials.rst

 Faster than Realtime
 ************************

-The Alveo U30 card is optimized for low latency "realtime" applications.
+Xilinx devices are optimized for low latency "real-time" applications.
 That is to say, it provides deterministic low latency transcoding, while operating at the FPS the human eye would normally process/watch it.
 This is ideal for ingesting a live video stream where there is minimal buffering.

 Faster Than Real Time (FTRT) is almost the contrary: you have the entire file/clip saved and can therefore "divide and conquer".
 There are two main flags to consider when processing in this flow: :option:`-cores` and :option:`-slices`.

-FTRT on a single Alveo U30 device
+FTRT on a single Xilinx device
 =================================
 :download:`11_ffmpeg_ftrt_transcode_only.sh </../examples/ffmpeg/tutorials/11_ffmpeg_ftrt_transcode_only.sh>`